 Before you proceed with a local SEO campaign for dentists, you need to ensure that the technical SEO behind your website is up to speed.

-By technical SEO we mean site navigation, site security and site speed.
-A website audit can help you determine what technical onsite SEO issues need to be addressed and while fixing some can be a little tricky if coding is not your thing, making the effort to do so is a must.
+By technical SEO, we mean site navigation, site security and site speed.
+A website audit can help you determine what technical onsite SEO issues need to be addressed and while fixing some can be a little tricky if coding is not your thing, making an effort to do so is a must.

 Keywords are the backbone of good local SEO for dentists.
 To get started, make a list of the specific services your practice provides.
 This might include fillings, crowns, teeth cleaning, and orthodontics etc.